Skip to content

 Six-layer model

 Docvet's conceptual framework for docstring quality, progressing from presence (layer 1) through style (layer 2), completeness (layer 3), accuracy (layer 4), rendering (layer 5), and visibility (layer 6).
-Docvet implements layers 3 through 6.
+Docvet implements layers 1 and 3–6.
+Layer 1 can alternatively be handled by interrogate; layer 2 by ruff.

 Finding